• Skip to Content

 Description

-The West Virginia University School of Nursing offers a Master of Science in Nursing (MSN) degree that provides the skills necessary to sit for advanced practice certification.
-The major area of study is Family Nurse Practitioner (FNP).
-Throughout the curriculum, students are guided in the process of self-development aimed at pursuing excellence in scholarly and professional endeavors.
+The West Virginia University School of Nursing offers a Master of Science in Nursing (MSN) degree that prepares graduates to sit for Advanced Practice Registered Nursing (APRN) certification in the major area of study of Family Nurse Practitioner (FNP).
+Throughout the curriculum, students are guided in the process of self-development aimed at pursuing excellence in scholarly and professional advanced nursing practice endeavors.
 Courses are offered via web-based modalities using synchronous and asynchronous formats.
 The MSN program offers a curriculum that allows students to enroll on a part-time or full-time basis.
 The 47-credit program can be completed in five semesters (including a summer session) of full-time study (average of nine to twelve credit hours per semester)*.
 Flexibility within the basic curricular structure is achieved through the individualization of learning experiences and students may complete the program over a longer duration.
 The pattern and duration of the student’s plan of study is determined in consultation with a faculty advisor and is based upon the student’s background and goals.

 *It is a strong recommendation by the University and the School of Nursing that graduate students limit their credit load if they are also involved in full-time work.
 Full-time work and studies may negatively affect the student’s ability to succeed academically.